 A viaduct stretched overhead as I passed through an alleyway that had been turned into a local small market.
-It was probably a main road.
+It was probably the main road.
 The space beneath the viaduct was also wide and dim as if the atmosphere under the viaduct was similar in any country.
 It was the kind of atmosphere you want to avoid if at all possible, even in the middle of the day.

 It's the same in other countries where people are in places where they can avoid the rain.
 There were glimpses of people in the dim light.
 They would lie down by the side of a pillar or chat with friends.
 A few three-wheeled taxis called Bajaj have stopped nearby, so this might be a hangout for idle taxi drivers.